akghani/akghani.github.io/content/home/experience.md

     date_start: '2017-10-01'
     date_end: '2022-08-31'
     description: |2-
-      I have worked mainly on two projects, [MGWK](https://www.alessandrobramucci.com/project/mgwk/), short for the German *Modelltheoretische Grundlagen wirtschaftspolitischer Kontroversen*, and [WIPOSIM](https://www.alessandrobramucci.com/project/wiposim/) - The economic policy simulator.
-Goal of the two project was to teach Macroeconomics in an interactive and engaging way using some simple simulations.
+      I have worked mainly on two projects, [MGWK](https://www.alessandrobramucci.com/project/mgwk/), short for *Modelltheoretische Grundlagen wirtschaftspolitischer Kontroversen*, and [WIPOSIM](https://www.alessandrobramucci.com/project/wiposim/) - The economic policy simulator.
+Goal of the two projects was to develop online tools to teach Macroeconomics in an interactive and engaging way using simulations.
 Both projects have been developed entirely in R/RStudio and numerous other packages (shiny, plotly, bookdown, etc.).

       My responsibilities included:
       * Programming of the simulations and the relative interactive applications
-      * Drafting the explanatory texts for the simulations
+      * Drafting of the explanatory texts of the simulations
       * Editorial work on the final textbook

   - title: Lecturer (*Lehrbeauftragter*)